NonequilibriumDynamics/NormalHermiteSplines.jl/docs/src/Usage.md

     end

     # Build a differentiable spline by values of function in nodes
-    # (a spline built with kernel H0 is a continuous function,
+    # (a spline built with RK_H0 kernel is a continuous function,
-    #  a spline built with kernel H1 is a continuously differentiable function,
+    #  a spline built with RK_H1 kernel is a continuously differentiable function,
-    #  a spline built with kernel H2 is a twice continuously differentiable function).
+    #  a spline built with RK_H2 kernel is a twice continuously differentiable function).
-    # Here the value of the 'scaling parameter' ε is estimated in the interpolate procedure.
+    # Here value of the 'scaling parameter' ε is estimated in the interpolate procedure.
     spline = prepare(x, RK_H1())

     # An estimation of the Gram matrix condition number